 The person should not be left alone for 24 hours after the initial injury, as symptoms can evolve and may worsen.
-It is also important that they not drive a vehicle, ride a bicycle, operate machinery or drink alcohol within 24 hours of the suspected concussion - they should therefore be driven back home instead of driving themselves.
+It is also important that they not drive a vehicle, ride a bicycle, operate machinery or drink alcohol within 24 hours of the suspected concussion.